kadet1090/FreeCAD-Enhancement-Proposals/FEPs/FEP-0001-process.md

 Examples on when FEPs **should be** created:

-- creating new core Workbench,
+- creating a new core Workbench,
 - making a large change to an existing workbench (such as renaming Path to CAM, or merging Part and Part Design), or
 - creating a new core subsystem (such as a migration system).

 Examples on when FEPS **are not needed**:

-- minor features (addition of another property to existing feature) or
+- minor features (addition of another property to an existing feature) or
-- fixing bugs, especially if there is open issue
+- fixing bugs, especially if there is open issue.

 In rare occasions an author of a PR may be asked to create one if the change requires broader discussion.